Bem-vindo à página oficial da Assembleia da República

 European Council

 This is the institution that sets the EU political agenda and represents the highest level of cooperation among its Member States.
-It brings the Heads of State and Government together and plays a key role in determining the overall political guidelines and priorities of the European Union.
+It brings the Heads of State and Government together and plays a key role in determining the overall political policies and priorities of the European Union.
 Legally recognised by the Single European Act, it was formally established by the Treaty of Maastricht in 1992.
-With the entry into force of the Treaty of Lisbon on 1 December 2009, the European Council, which "shall provide the Union with the necessary impetus for its development", became one of the seven institutions of the EU, with a President elected for a two-and-a-half-year term (renewable once).
+With the entry into force of the Treaty of Lisbon on 1 December 2009, the European Council, which “shall provide the Union with the necessary impetus for its development", became one of the seven institutions of the EU, with a President elected for a two-and-a-half-year term (renewable once).

 The European Council meets in Brussels twice every six months and may be convened extraordinarily by its President when the situation so requires.